Top 6 strategies for hiring top talent for your small business

 Target Your Search

 While you want people to apply for your opening, you also don't want to tie up your staff by wading through hundreds of unqualified applicants.
 The first step to narrowing down the pool is to send your message to a subset of the general public.
-If you post a job listing online, consider a site limited to your industry, advises the Wall Street Journal.
+If you post a job listing online, consider a site limited to your industry.
 You can narrow the applicant pool further by listing skills or experience you want to see in your job candidates.
 Be specific: Ask for expertise in "workers' compensation," rather than just "benefits," advises Monster.com.

 Make the Most of the Interview

 The more relaxed the applicant is, the more you'll learn, writes Lisette Howlett, managing consultant/director of MLH Global HR Consulting in the UK.
 Don't make the interview feel like an interrogation, but the conversation shouldn't be casual, either.
 You should have a good idea of what you're going to ask before you sit down.
 "Analyze the role that you are filling and identify those key skills, capabilities, competencies, [and] past achievements which will lead to success in the role and identify questions that will enable you to evaluate each candidate against these," Howlett advises.